LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Applications are not required to link directly to the loader library, instead they can use the appropriate platform specific dynamic symbol lookup on the loader library to initialize the application’s own dispatch table.
-This allows an application to fail gracefully if the loader cannot be found and provide the fastest mechanism for the application to call Vulkan functions.
+This allows an application to fail gracefully if the loader cannot be found, and it provides the fastest mechanism for the application to call Vulkan functions.
 An application will only need to query (via system calls such as dlsym()) the address of vkGetInstanceProcAddr from the loader library.
 Using vkGetInstanceProcAddr the application can then discover the address of all instance and global functions and extensions, such as vkCreateInstance, vkEnumerateInstanceExtensionProperties and vkEnumerateInstanceLayerProperties in a platform independent way.